IBM/zowe-cli-cics-deploy-plugin/docs/pages/cdp/cdp-Creating-Zowe-CLI-profiles.md

 | user | User ID to identify yourself to the SSH server. |
 | password | Password to identify yourself to the SSH server. |

 {% include note.html content="It is recommended that you use the same user ID and host name to connect with SSH as is used in the z/OSMF profile, failure to do so results in undefined behaviour.
 When an SSH connection is made, the user's remote [z/OS shell .profile](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.bpxa400/cupro.htm) is used to set-up the shell environment and variables.
 This remote .profile should include any necessary environment variables and npm configuration required to run `npm install`.
-This is descibed in [Installing and configuring](https://www.ibm.com/support/knowledgecenter/SSTRRS_6.0.0/com.ibm.nodejs.zos.v6.doc/install.htm)." %}
+This is described in [Installing and configuring](https://www.ibm.com/support/knowledgecenter/SSTRRS_6.0.0/com.ibm.nodejs.zos.v6.doc/install.htm)." %}

 For example, to create an SSH profile: